256hz/SwapTernary/README.md

 ## Known Issues

-Testing that the error message is shown is not done, pending npm finding a way to mock some VS Code internals properly.
+Testing that the error message is shown is not done, pending finding a way to mock some VS Code internals properly.

 ## Release Notes